yanis-trn/Active_losses_Swissgrid/README.md

 ```

 ## Stucture of the data folder
 For more details on the raw data refer to [data_explanation.md](https://github.com/yanis-trn/Active_losses_Swissgrid/blob/main/data/raw/data_explanation.md).
-For more details on preprocessed data refer to the preprocessing.py file.
+For more details on how the preprocessed data is obtained refer to the preprocessing.py file.
 ```
 ├── data
 │   ├── processed